ACP Sheet Fabrication/Fitting

 4 Fasteners including screws, nuts, bolts, and other items required for joining the panel should be non-magnetic stainless steel.

 5. Rivets used for fastening the frames should be of aluminium, large flange head type with stainless steel mandrel.

 6. All other fixing materials should be of aluminium or stainless steel.

 9. All joints should be of specified widths.
-No two adjacent or perpendicular joints should have difference in width of more than 2.5 mm.
+No two adjacent or perpendicular joints should have a difference in width of more than 2.5 mm.
 Tolerance between adjacent panels across any joints should not exceed 1.5 mm locally.

 Keep in mind that the coating integrity will be compromised if the working temperature approaches or exceeds 100ºC.
-Therefore, the thermal resistance of the wooden ACP sheet also influences the fabrication.